anubhutivyas/RL/docs/core-design/index.md

 ### **Development Infrastructure**
 Master the development tools and infrastructure that support NeMo RL development.
 Learn about package management, logging systems, and other development utilities.

-## Prerequisites

-Before diving into these documents, you should have:

-- **Basic RL Knowledge**: Understanding of reinforcement learning concepts (PPO, DPO, etc.)
-- **Python Experience**: Familiarity with Python and PyTorch
-- **Distributed Systems**: Basic understanding of distributed computing concepts
-- **NeMo RL Usage**: Experience using NeMo RL for training (recommended)

-## Recommended Reading Order

-For the best learning experience, we recommend reading these documents in the following order:

-1. **Design Philosophy** - Start with the core design principles and philosophy
-2. **Training Backends** - Understand the different model backends and their capabilities
-3. **Loss Functions** - Learn about the mathematical foundations of RL algorithms
-4. **Data Management** - Explore data processing and persistence mechanisms
-5. **Generation** - Understand the text generation pipeline
-6. **FSDP2 Parallel Plan** - Dive into advanced parallelization strategies
-7. **Development Infrastructure** - Master the tools for extending the framework

 ## Design Principles